This Green Heart Has a Catchy Beat: Music Festivals in Umbria

 Why: This nano-festival (last year Assisi Cambio Festival hosted a sum total of four concerts) is near and dear to my heart.
 One, because I think it is a shame and a scandal and a mystery that the powers that be in Assisi can’t pull their shit together enough to put on a decent music festival during the year (I mean, come on, Narni has a music festival.
 Narni.
 Really, people.).
 Two, because this little bon bon of a festival was the brainchild of a group of locals who decided to throw it together a few years ago, and they’ve done a damned fine job of keeping their momentum going.
 And three, because Palazzo (a hamlet right outside of Assisi) has a fetching little castle courtyard which is the perfect place to pop in for a concert on a summer night, and is exactly 43 meters from The.
 Best.
 Gelato.
 In.
 Assisi.
 So, to recap: Medieval castle courtyard, summer night, live jazz, best gelato.
 Need I say more?

-Festival delle Nazioni (Città di Castello in August): Classical music festival focusing on one guest country each year.
+Festival delle Nazioni (Città di Castello in August/September): Classical music festival focusing on one guest country each year.

-Festival Pianistico (Spoleto in April): Classical music festival for piano focusing on a single composer each year.
+Festival Pianistico (Spoleto in April): Classical music festival for piano.

 Trasimeno Music Festival (Magione in June/July): This upscale classical music festival is the pet project of Canadian pianist Angela Hewitt and is held in the dramatic courtyard of Magione’s Castle of the Knights of Malta.